-- Report the case as described above (via DOE Situation Room for DOE-based programs, and via the DOHMH Provider Access Line for non-DOE based programs). - A person who has tested positive for COVID-19, regardless of vaccination status, cannot attend the program (or any other child care program), until all the following are true: - It has been at least 10 days since their symptoms started (or, if asymptomatic, the date they got tested); AND - They have been fever-free for the last 24 hours without the use of fever-reducing medication; AND - Their overall illness has improved. - After confirming the positive diagnostic test of COVID-19, identify everyone who was a close contact of the person during their infectious period. - The infectious period is when someone with COVID-19 may potentially spread the virus to others (i.e., when they are contagious):
+- Report the case as described above via the DOHMH Provider Access Line. - Asymptomatic Staff: New State policy, which aligns with new CDC guidance, shortens the isolation period for fully vaccinated critical workers who test positive but are asymptomatic, to five days, including childcare staff.
+Staff can return on the 6th day if they remain asymptomatic (no runny nose and no more than minimal, non-productive cough), have not had a fever in 72 hours and wear an appropriate high-quality mask until day 10 (KN95).
+The NYS advisory also states that individuals working under this policy must continue to stay at home, take precautions to avoid household transmission, and observe other required elements of isolation while not at work until the end of the 10day period. - Symptomatic Staff: A staff person who has tested positive for COVID-19, regardless of vaccination status, and is symptomatic, cannot attend the program (or any other childcare program), until all the following are true: - It has been at least 5 days since their symptoms started (or, if asymptomatic, the date they got tested); AND - They have been fever-free for the last 24 hours without the use of fever-reducing medication; AND - Their overall illness has improved.

+Case Management: Close Contacts of Confirmed COVID-19 Cases

-- The start date of the infectious period is two days before the person had their first symptom or two days before their COVID-19 test date if they never have symptoms. - The end date of the infectious period is 10 days after the person had their first symptom or 10 days after their COVID-19 test date if they never have symptoms. - The test date is when the test took place, not when the test results were reported to the provider or patient. - A close contact is someone who has been within 6 feet for at least 10 minutes over a 24-hour period of someone who has COVID-19 during their infectious period, regardless of face covering use or the presence of plexiglass or other barriers. - Additionally, other people may be considered close contacts in certain situations, including when physical distancing cannot be consistently monitored or maintained, when people are participating in activities that require releasing more air, such as vigorous exercise, singing or playing wind or brass instruments in an enclosed space. - In K-12 classroom settings, students who are masked and spaced three or more feet apart from an infected student who is also wearing an appropriately fitting mask will not be considered close contacts. - If you have questions about who a close contact is, call the NYC Health Department at 866-692-3641, selecting prompts for facility reporting and ask to speak to a medical epidemiologist.
-Consultation is available from 9 AM to 5 PM daily. - If the COVID-positive individual did not attend the program during their infectious period, there will be no intervention required as there is no exposure within the program community. - Report close contacts, who will need to quarantine for 10 days from the date of their last exposure and will not be permitted to attend the program during that time (unless they meet an exception as described below). - School-based programs will work with DOE Situation Room staff to report close contacts. - Providers must also notify their school principal of who is considered a close contact so that these students do not attend school. - Students in a DOE classroom setting who are masked and spaced 3 or more feet apart from an infected student who is also masked will not be considered close contacts. - Center-based and other non-DOE programs may consult with DOHMH epidemiologists via the Provider Access Line, and must report close contacts using this form.
-Refer to this appendix for additional information. - o All providers may contact their program manager and/or covidreporting@dycd.nyc.gov for additional support. - Individuals who are considered fully vaccinated-two weeks after receiving the second dose in a two-dose vaccine series or two weeks after receiving a single-dose vaccine, or
+- After confirming a positive diagnostic test of COVID-19, identify everyone who was a close contact of the person during their infectious period. - The infectious period is when someone with COVID-19 may potentially spread the virus to others (i.e., when they are contagious): - The start date of the infectious period is two days before the person had their first symptom or two days before their COVID-19 test date if they never have symptoms. - The end date of the infectious period is 5 days after the person had their first symptom or 5 days after their COVID-19 test date if they never have symptoms. - The test date is when the test took place, not when the test results were reported to the provider or patient. - A close contact is someone who has been within 6 feet for at least 15 minutes over a 24-hour period of someone who has COVID-19 during their infectious period, regardless of face covering use or the presence of plexiglass or other barriers.

+- Additionally, other people may be considered close contacts in certain situations, including when physical distancing cannot be consistently monitored or maintained, when people are participating in activities that require releasing more air, such as vigorous exercise, singing or playing wind or brass instruments in an enclosed space. - If you have questions about who a close contact is, call the NYC Health Department at 866-692-3641, selecting prompts for facility reporting and ask to speak to a medical epidemiologist.
+Consultation is available from 9 AM to 5 PM daily.
+You can also reach out to your DYCD Program Manager, or email covidreporting@dycd.nyc.gov. - This list of confirmed close contacts will likely include all the staff and participants from the same group cohort or classroom as the individual who tested positive.
+Depending on the program's schedule, there may be other close contacts identified.
+For example, if a participant or staff moves between groups or groups participate in certain activities together, there may be close contacts in these other groups. - o If the COVID-positive individual did not attend the program during their infectious period, there will be no intervention required as there is no exposure within the program community.